291st Engineer Combat Battalion (United States)

-From an initial force of roughly 600 men trained at Camp Swift, there were 93 wounded and 8 killed in action by war's end.
+From an initial force of roughly 600 men, the battalion suffered 93 wounded and 8 killed in action by war's end.

 During its tour of Europe, the 291st had constructed 23 timber bridges, 44 Bailey bridges, 7 treadway bridges, constructed 11 bridges under fire, destroyed 6 bridges, made 7 river assault crossings, deactivated 15 bombs, cleared 7000 mines, and taken 8500 German prisoners.
+The battalion was inactivated at Camp Patrick Henry, Virginia, on 20 October 1945.

 Capabilities

 As a combat engineer battalion the 291st was capable of providing combat support essential to sustaining operating forces in the theater of war.
 These spanned such diverse activities as construction, demolition, sanitation, map production, minefield clearing, and unit intelligence.

 Combat engineer battalions also fielded defensive .30 cal. and .50 cal. machine gun squads, anti-tank rocket and grenade launchers, and were required to fight as infantry when needed.

 The range of services provided included but was not limited to: